 You're inspired to benefit society and positively impact the future of humanity.
 You strive to make a difference in the lives of children for years to come.
 By becoming a teacher, you will accomplish these things, while contributing to one of the world's oldest – and most important – professions.

-Our K-9 Program, offered through Lakeland's William R. Kellett School, is ideal for students who have completed the Foundations of Teacher Education Program through one of the technical colleges in the Wisconsin Technical College System.
-Students who have completed this program within the last three terms are eligible for one tuition-free course and a minimum of 10% tuition discount.
+Our K-9 Program, offered through Lakeland's William R. Kellett School, is ideal for students who have completed the Foundations of Teacher Education Program or the Early Childhood Education Program through one of the technical colleges in the Wisconsin Technical College System.
+Students who have completed this program are eligible for one tuition-free course and a minimum of 10% tuition discount.

-Other students interested in the K-9 Program are encouraged to reach out to one of our academic advisors to discuss whether their experiences and academic backgrounds would be suitable to the completion of the K-9 Program.
+Other students interested in the K-9 Education Program are encouraged to reach out to one of our admissions advisors to discuss whether their experiences and academic backgrounds would be suitable to the completion of the K-9 Education Program.

-Lakeland's state and nationally accredited education program will usher you into the classroom, fully prepared for a rewarding career.
+Lakeland's DPI approved education program will usher you into the classroom, fully prepared for a rewarding career.
 According to a recent Georgetown University report, the retirement rate for teachers over the next decade will be high, as will the hiring rate for new education graduates.

 In order to receive an educator license in Wisconsin, the Wisconsin Department of Public Instruction requires applicants to demonstrate competency in the basic skills of Reading, Writing, and Mathematics, as well as in the content knowledge of their specific license area.
 Tests and passing scores are approved by the State Superintendent.